charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 | Street Wraith     | 32%     | 57%     | 45%        |

 <p class="table-caption">Odds to cast or [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] on T3 when the "flex slots" in the above decklist are cantrips.
 All values plus-or-minus 1%.</p>

+- Lower numbers than acceleration or Hour.
+- Unlike acceleration, it's resilient.
+- Unlike Hour, it increases our odds of actually winning on T3.